Anna, Lady Barlow: Education and family

-Anna Maria Heywood Denman was born in 1873 in Liverpool, the daughter of the Hon.
-Richard Denman and Helen McMicking.
+Anna Maria Heywood Denman was born on 28 September 1873 in Liverpool.
 Her brother was Thomas Denman, 3rd Baron Denman.

-She was educated privately.
-In 1895 she married John Emmott Barlow, the Liberal MP for Frome in Somerset and senior partner in his family businesses with principal interests in textiles, tea and coffee and rubber.
+In 1895, she married John Emmott Barlow, the Liberal MP for Frome in Somerset and senior partner in his family businesses with principal interests in textiles, tea and coffee and rubber.
 They had two sons and two daughters.

-Her son John who succeeded his father to become the second baronet was Liberal candidate for Northwich in 1929.
+Her son John Barlow who succeeded his father to become the second baronet was Liberal candidate for Northwich in 1929.
 He later became a National Liberal representing Eddisbury from 1945–1950 and then a fully fledged Conservative being MP for Middleton and Prestwich from 1951–1966.
 In religion, Sir John and Lady Barlow were Quakers, Lady Barlow having converted to that denomination in about 1911.